thriveweb/sailinginparadise/content/boatTours/2020-09-21-last-minute-charters.md

 icon: https://ucarecdn.com/746a0750-45be-4c63-9d8e-2279d30e0442/
 featuredImage: https://ucarecdn.com/25fc3e45-1762-4c98-81a1-89866e3535b3/
 intro: >-
-  ##### Looking to sail mid-week with a smaller group?
+  ##### Looking to sail last minute?

   We occasionally offer special last minute rates on our Seawind 1000XL for groups of up to 10 guests.
+Larger Groups and alternative vessels may be available on request...please contact us for more info!

   ![](https://ucarecdn.com/71ea2e47-98ab-4951-b7d4-f056671620e0/)